ItzPopelka/ItzPopelka/README.md

 ## 🧑‍💻 About Me
 - I do frontend for web apps (React and Vite)
+- I create minecraft plugins
-- I use dualboot Fedora (Kde Plasma) & Windows 11
+- I use dualboot Fedora (Hyprland) & Windows 11
 ---

 ## 🚀 I'm currently working on